mossaberrahal02/react-features/README.md

 ```npx create-react-app name-of-the-react-app```
 ```npx``` is command that comes with node js, it allows us to run npm packages(Node.js packages) without installing them globally (it's js package executer used to execute the js packages directly without installing them).
-in this case it is used to rub the create-react-app package
+in this case it is used to run the create-react-app package
 ```create-react-app``` tool developped by the react team to help us quickly set up new React project, it automatically configures the react project with everything we need.
 it set up :
 1. Webpack